🧠 Counselling in Nanaimo, Virtual Canada-Wide | Trauma + Grief + Loss🧠

 Farnaz’s Trauma-Informed EMDR Approach

-Book your EMDR session with farnz today.
-Direct billing available.
+Book your EMDR session today

 References